- New Horizons in Regional Science series

 Chapter 9: Knowledge Externalities and Networks of Cities in the Creative Metropolis

-Joan Trullén and Rafael Boix 1.
+9. Knowledge externalities and networks of cities in the creative metropolis Joan Trullén and Rafael Boix 1.
 INTRODUCTION Cities and metropolitan areas are our main production and development driving force.
 They have long concentrated and co-ordinated the use of urbanized land, labour and capital.
 Urban land has been transformed, becoming independent from the forces of nature and ﬁlled with a network of infrastructures and artiﬁcial resources.
 Urban labour has been divided and organized, and has acquired specialized skills and the superior skills of continuous learning and creativity.
 Capital is also concentrated in cities and, as was eminently described by Marshall (1890 ), mainly consists of knowledge and organization.
 Metropolitan areas produce, process, exchange and market the greater part of knowledge and creativity in the world.
 At the same time (and for this reason) they generate agglomeration economies and obtain spatially mobile network economies from their links with other cities.
 The combined ability to generate knowledge, creativity and external economies turns cities and metropolitan areas into the most powerful of productive artefacts, becoming a keystone for development and competitiveness.
 Metropolitan growth is the sum of the growth of the cities that form the metropolitan area.
 Why do some metropolitan cities grow faster than others?
 The hypothesis is that the diﬀerential growth of metropolitan cities is related to the existence of external economies within and between cities, many of which arise from knowledge and creativity.
-The objective of the study is to understand and model how the external economies aﬀect intrametropolitan urban growth, with special attention to the e...
+The objective of the study is to understand and model how the external economies...

 You are not authenticated to view the full text of this chapter or article.